Triamec/DirectFeed/README.md

 There are many buttons to demonstrate what's happening under the covers.
 However, the Auto Loop button as well as a command line switch allow for automating repeated profile moves.
 Additionally, when dragging a move profile file over the application icon, it will automatically be executed.

-Please read and follow the recommendations in this document before first starting the application.
+**Please read and follow the recommendations in this document before first starting the application.**

-Please refer to the [Manual](./doc/SWNET-DirectFeedOverview-EP007.pdf) for detailed explanations

 ## 1 Configuration
 This document presumes Visual Studio as IDE to use with the sample projects.
 When starting Visual